Posetal Diagrams for Logically-Structured Semistrict Higher Categories: The Interval Construction

 Our formal development begins with a reconstruction of the categorical origins of the zigzag construction, which we generalise to poset shapes.
 We will initially focus our analysis on the combinatorial aspects of our theory, setting solid foundations for the establishing the theoretical results of Section~\ref{sec:limofdiags}, and allowing for the geometric content of our theory to emerge organically as a by-product of our categorical analysis.

 In our discussion, we study the maps of our diagrams as factored or decomposed in two parts: one which may change the posetal shape but not the labels, and another which may change the labels, but fixes the shape.
-By adding the possibility of extra ``filler data'' in our diagrams, this relabelling map becomes a mere natural transformation between two functors.
+By adding the possibility of extra ``filler data'' in our diagrams, this relabelling map can be specified as a natural transformation between two functors.
 This sort of decomposition can be expressed naturally in the language of Grothendieck fibrations, unlocking powerful theoretical tools.
-Without getting too ahead of our formal development, this Section will build up to a formal description of the construction we depicted in Figure~\ref{fig:introlinearzigzag} and Figure~\ref{fig:introposetalzigzag}, starting from the following key idea: \begin{ndef}[Interval] Let $P$ be a finite poset.
-An \emph{interval} in $P$ is a pair $[a,a']$ of $a,a' \in P$ with $a \le a'$.
+Without getting too ahead of our formal development, this Section will build up to a formal description of the construction we depicted in Figure~\ref{fig:introlinearzigzag} and Figure~\ref{fig:introposetalzigzag}, starting from the following key idea: \begin{ndef}[Interval] An \emph{interval} in a poset $P$ is a pair $[a,a']$ of $a,a' \in P$ with $a \le a'$.
 We denote the set of intervals in $P$ by $[P]$ and order it by the precision relation $\supseteq$

 The strict counterpart of this relation is denoted $\supset$. \end{ndef}

 \begin{nprop}[] For every finite poset $P$, $[P]$ is also a finite poset. \end{nprop} \begin{proof} Finiteness is evident.
 We must show that $[P]$ inherits transitivity, reflexivity and anti-symmetry from $P$.
 For transitivity, if we have $[a,a'] \supseteq [b,b']$ and $[b,b'] \supseteq [c,c']$, then we must have $a \le b \le c$ and $c' \le b' \le a'$, so by transitivity of $P$, we have $a \le c$ and $c' \le a'$, and hence $[a,a'] \supseteq [c,c']$.